remix-run/remix/docs/tutorials/jokes.md

 ![A random joke on the jokes page: "I was wondering why the frisbee was getting bigger, then it hit me"](/jokes-tutorial/img/random-joke.png)

 And notice that each of those route modules is only concerned with their part of the URL.
 Neat right!?
-Nested routing is pretty nice, and we're only just getting started.
+Nested routing is pretty nice, and we're only getting started.
 Let's keep going.

 💿 Next, let's handle the `/jokes/new` route.
 I'll bet you can figure out how to do that 😄.
 Remember we're going to allow people to create jokes on this page, so you'll want to render a `form` with `name` and `content` fields.